AtchuthanSiva/SpringDataJPA-demo/README.md

 ***WELCOME***

-This project is based on creating/deleting/updating student information to Postgres Database using Spring Boot JPA
+This project is based on creating/deleting/updating student information to a Postgres Database using Spring Boot JPA

 # SpringDataJPA-demo